0ceannnn/FPS_Demo_Outer-Windows/README.md

 The playable demo can be downloaded from the **Releases** section of this repository.

 > Note: Source code can be shared privately upon request.
+## Note on Source Code

+GitHub automatically generates "Source code (zip/tar.gz)" files for every release.
+These archives only contain this repository's public files (e.g. README) and do not include the actual game source code.

+The full project source code is kept private to comply with academic integrity policies.